MIPS/gcc/gcc/config/arm/thumb2.md

   [(set_attr "length" "6")]
 )

-;; Thumb-2 always has load/store halfword instructions, so we ca avoid a lot ;; of the messyness assocuated with the ARM patterns.
+;; Thumb-2 always has load/store halfword instructions, so we can avoid a lot ;; of the messyness assocuated with the ARM patterns.
 (define_insn "*thumb2_movhi_insn"
   [(set (match_operand:HI 0 "nonimmediate_operand" "=r,r,m,r")